Koshto (film)

 Koshto (English: The Pain, Bengali: কষ্ট) is a 2000 Bangladeshi film starring Manna, Moushumi and Dipjol.
 Moushumi garnered a Bachsas Award for Best Actress for her performance in the film.

 Soundtrack

-All music composed by Ahmed Imtiaz Bulbul and lyrics also penned by himself.
+All music is composed by Ahmed Imtiaz Bulbul and lyrics also penned by himself.
 Prince Mahmud's famous song "Ma" is attached here, slightly modified and re-composed by Ahmed Imtiaz Bulbul.